 File for Bankruptcy

 In a Chapter 7 bankruptcy, you'll still have to pay your secured debts like your mortgage and car loan if you want to keep your car and home.
 While Chapter 7 is good for people with a lot of unsecured debt, some debts aren’t dischargeable.
-You can’t discharge child support payments or back taxes with bankruptcy, and it’s rare to be able to discharge student loans.
+For example, you can’t discharge child support payments or back taxes with bankruptcy.
+It's a common misconception that student loans aren't dischargeable.
+They are!
+But you must take a few extra steps.

 A Chapter 13 bankruptcy is a debt management plan through the bankruptcy court.
 It has some advantages over other DMPs, including: